brucemack/microlink/README.md

 peer-to-peer VoIP (voice over IP) network used to link amateur radio stations across the Internet.

 There are much easier ways to get onto EchoLink.
-The MicroLink project is only interesting for someone who wants to get deep into the nuts-and-bolts of EchoLink/VoIP technology.
+The MicroLink project will only be interesting to someone who wants to get deep into the nuts-and-bolts of EchoLink/VoIP technology.
 In fact, you should start to question the sanity of anyone who spends this much time building their own EchoLink station.
 I am a homebrew enthusiast and I try to avoid off-the-shelf software/components where possible.
+This has been a huge learning opportunity.

 Here's the current demo video:

 [![MicroLink Transmit and Receive Demo](https://img.youtube.com/vi/wqWCYG_9o4k/0.jpg)](https://www.youtube.com/watch?v=wqWCYG_9o4k)

-The microphone/analog section still needs work.
+The microphone/analog section still needs a lot of work.

 Once things are working smoothly I will integrate this onto a single PCB for ease of use with radios (link mode) and/or repeaters.